 This new course is designed to provide up-to-date information to agencies, engineers and roadway supervisors responsible for delivering quality roadways for the traveling public.
-State-of-the-art technology and proven best practices will be presented at approachable levels that can immediately be utilized to maximize the performance of your asphalt pavement structures.
+State-of-the-art technology and methods will be presented at approachable levels that can immediately be utilized to maximize the performance of your asphalt pavement structures.

-Rehabilitation of existing pavement structures cannot be designed and constructed without understanding the problems causing the poor pavement condition.
+Rehabilitation of existing pavement structures cannot be designed, constructed or maintained without understanding the problems causing poor pavement conditions.

 - Thickness Design

 - Virgin Binder Selection